wannasleepforlong/Hindi-Whisper-Automatic-Speech-Recognition/README.md

 - Transcription: The ASR model transcribes audio files from the Kathbath dataset.

 - Evaluation: The script calculates the WER and analyzes substitutions, deletions, and insertions.

+## Results
+We observe that as expected, whisper medium fine-tuned on hindi provides much better results than custom whisper openAI.